Tatsuru-Kikuchi/MCP-traffic/README.md

 ```

 ## 📊 What is MCP Traffic?

+A comprehensive **Tokyo traffic data collection and analysis system** that leverages the ODPT (Open Data Platform for Transportation) API to gather, process, and monitor real-time transportation data across Tokyo's extensive public transit network.

 MCP Traffic (Model Control Protocol for Traffic) is an automated system designed for: